Lasting Power of Attorney – without it all could be lost!

 If you’ve seen the film yourself, you’ll know that it’s a solitary tale about an ageing yachtsman (Redford) sailing alone who is woken one night thousands of miles from land when his yacht strikes a floating shipping container.

 The hull of his small yacht is punctured and begins to take on water.

 The remainder of the film is harrowing, edge of the seat stuff, as Redford tries everything he can think of to stop his yacht sinking and to find someone to come to his aid.

 He ends up floating around in the middle of a vast ocean in a life raft the size of a pocket handkerchief in the faint hope of drifting across shipping lanes, being seen and rescued.

-My dear Mum, who seemed to enjoy the film immensely, has very recently been diagnosed with Alzheimer’s and is finding it harder and harder to remember what day of the week it is.
+My dear Mum, who seemed to enjoy the film immensely but with Alzheimer’s is finding it harder and harder to remember what day of the week it is.

 If I tell her I am going round to see her on the following Friday, she calls me every day between that conversation and then to ask me why I haven’t arrived.

 So the other day I bought her a bright digital clock/calendar with a face the size of Big Ben which displays the day of the week and the date (day, date, month and year) in MASSIVE numbers and letters.

 FRIDAY 19 DECEMBER 20

 When I called her up later in the day, I took the opportunity to ask her what the date was, reminding her to look at her smart new digital device beaming away brightly from the corner of her living room.